-Student Health Center
+SNU Health Center

-Welcome to the Student Health Center.
+Welcome to the SNU Health Center

-All your medical records remain strictly confidential, and only Student Health Center personnel have access to them.
+All your medical records remain strictly confidential, and only Health Center personnel have access to them.
 We do not release information of records for any reason unless we have specific written consent.

-Student Health Center Personnel
+SNU Health Center Personnel

 Ami Siems, M.D.